GRANTS FOR ARTS PROJECTS: Common Application Mistakes

 WARNING: This form will validate with $0s in every field because figures that amount to $0 are acceptable in cases where organizations do not have a budget line for that particular figure.

-Failing to provide the required three-year Arts Programmatic History.
+Omitting the required three-year Arts Programmatic History.

-Failing to submit REQUIRED additional items for your discipline.
+Forgetting to submit REQUIRED additional items for your discipline.

 Pay close attention to all Additional Items.
 If they are REQUIRED and you don’t submit them, your application will be incomplete and will not be reviewed.

-Failing to show the required 1:1 cost share/match in your project budget.
+Forgetting to show the required 1:1 cost share/match in your project budget.

 These are a critical part of your application and are considered carefully during application review.
 If your discipline requires work samples and you do not submit them, your application will be incomplete and will not be reviewed.

-Failing to finalize and submit your Application after filling out all the information in the Applicant Portal.
+Forgetting to finalize and submit your Application after filling out all the information in the Applicant Portal.

 You must click “Save” and then “Submit.”
-If you do not hit the "Submit" button, your application will not be received.
+If you do not select the "Submit" button, your application will not be received.
 The “Submit” button is only visible when you are on Tab 8: Organization & Project Data.